Here is my extensive list of everything you need to know about visiting Australia (Melbourne & Sydney):

 - Try to take public transit when possible.
 Taxis are really, really expensive in the cities so I’d only say to use them if you are riding with a group and splitting the cost, or riding to or from the airport.
 Airports:

 - Sydney’s airport is connected by a train line, thank goodness.
 Getting to and from Melbourne’s Tullamarine is a headache.
-Easiest way = Go to Southern Cross station, and get on the Skybus (for a handsome price).
+Easiest way = Go to/from Southern Cross station via the Skybus (for a handsome price).

 Sydney at night